ThePhaseCat/Area-Assistor/README.md

 # MineCalc

 A mod that ports my Java Application, MineCalc, into Minecraft as a client-side mod!
-Currently supports 1.19.4!
 This is also my first attempt at a Minecraft Mod, and as such, I would not be surprised if there are bugs.

+# Requirements
+Minecraft `1.19.4`

+Fabric Loader `>=0.14.19`

 # How to use